maingocthanhtan96/larajs-docs/docs/packages/larajs-query.md

 | Conditional logical OR          | `or`                     | `?filter=or(has(orders,'1'),has(invoices,'1'))`                   |
 | Conditional logical AND         | `and`                    | `?filter=and(has(orders,'1'),has(invoices,'1'))`                  |

-## Sorting
+## ⬆️ Sorting

-Resources can be sorted by attributes using the `sort` query string parameter.
-By default, all attributes are sortable.
+You can sort resources by attributes using the `sort` query string parameter.
+The following operations are available:

 | **Operation**       | **Example**                       |
 | ------------------- | --------------------------------- |